hsorby/libcellnl/docs/source/roadmap.rst

 Milestone 4: advanced capabilities (timeframe: ? months)
 --------------------------------------------------------

 #.
-Highorder model manipulation (recall discussion with Andrew McCulloch at the 8th
+High order model manipulation (recall discussion with Andrew McCulloch at the 8th workshop)
-workshop)

    #. again, outside core libCellML, but helping tool developers provide these kinds of services is very important.